Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇵🇹 Portugal vs 🇪🇸 Spain: crypto licensing compared

-On paper, Portugal's MiCA CASP authorisation implemented by Lei n.o 69/2025 (22 Dec 2025).
-Replaces the legacy Banco de Portugal VASP (AML) registration. and Spain's MiCA CASP Authorisation granted by the Comisión Nacional del Mercado de Valores (CNMV); Banco de España separately supervises stablecoin (ART/EMT) issuance answer the same question; in practice the detail decides it.
-The two regimes differ on 7 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-This page compares the two side by side: the identity columns are free, the decision figures are one pass away, and every cell shows when it was last checked.
+Portugal's public MiCA CASP authorisation implemented by Lei n.o 69/2025 (22 Dec 2025).
+Replaces the legacy Banco de Portugal VASP (AML) registration. and Spain's public MiCA CASP Authorisation granted by the Comisión Nacional del Mercado de Valores (CNMV); Banco de España separately supervises stablecoin (ART/EMT) issuance are set out side by side.
+Licence type, regulator and public recent-change notes are open; the full dated and sourced comparison is included with access.

 Dimension 🇵🇹 Portugal partly open